nickaguilos/sendmagazine/_posts/2018-04-20-nationals.md

 ![{{ page.title }}]({{ '/assets/images/issue-1/nationals/4-2.jpg' | absolute_url }})
 </div>
 *Open Women’s champion Widia Fujiyanti swings on the wall as she grabs the hold (left).
-Filipino climber Milky Mae Tejares figures out how to get to the zone of the final problem of the Open Women’s competition (right)*
+Milky Mae Tejares working a sloper at the start of the problem(right)*

 ![{{ page.title }}]({{ '/assets/images/issue-1/nationals/8.jpg' | absolute_url }})
 *Singapore-based Filipino climber Gerald Verosil tops out on the slopey first route of the Open Men’s competition.*